Dr Ben Guy

 2022

-Offa's Journal 4, Special Issue: Borders in Early Medieval Britain, ed.
+Offa's Dyke Journal 4, Special Issue: Borders in Early Medieval Britain, ed.
 B. Guy, H. Williams and L. Delaney (2022), pp. i + 176 [OPEN ACCESS].

-‘The Changing Approaches of English Kings to Wales in the Tenth and Eleventh Centuries’, in Offa's Journal 4, Special Issue: Borders in Early Medieval Britain, ed.
+‘The Changing Approaches of English Kings to Wales in the Tenth and Eleventh Centuries’, in Offa's Dyke Journal 4, Special Issue: Borders in Early Medieval Britain, ed.
 B. Guy, H. Williams and L. Delaney (2022), pp. 86–106 [OPEN ACCESS].

 ‘The Vespasian Life of St Teilo and the Evolution of the Vitae Sanctorum Wallensium’, in Seintiau Cymru, Sancti Cambrenses: Studies on the Saints of Wales / Studies in the Saints of Wales, ed.
 D. N. Parsons and P. Russell (Aberystwyth: University of Wales Centre for Advanced Welsh and Celtic Studies, 2022), pp. 1–30 [OPEN ACCESS].